celluloid/celluloid/README.md

 =========

 > I thought of objects being like biological cells and/or individual
 > computers on a network, only able to communicate with messages
-> _--Alan Kay on the meaning of "object oriented programming"_
+> _--Alan Kay, creator of Smalltalk, on the meaning of "object oriented programming"_

 Celluloid is a concurrent object framework for Ruby inspired by Erlang and the Actor model.
 Celluloid gives you thread-backed objects that run concurrently,